 Inform patients of the possibility of bleeding, and to report any signs or symptoms (severe headache, blood in stools or urine, prolonged or uncontrolled bleeding).
-Inform the patient that IMBRUVICA may need to be interrupted for medical or dental procedures [see Warnings and Precautions (5.1)].
+Inform the patient that IMBRUVICA may need to be interrupted for medical or dental procedures [see Special warnings and precautions for use (4.4.1)].